MobilityData/gtfs.org/docs/en/getting_started/features/flexible_services.md

         }
         ~~~

-## Zone-based Demand Responsive Services
+## Zone-Based Demand Responsive Services

-Zone-based Demand Responsive Services is used to model services that allow pick up and/or drop off at any location within a specific area for users that book a trip.
+Zone-Based Demand Responsive Services is used to model services that allow pick up and/or drop off at any location within a specific area for users that book a trip.
 These areas are defined using `locations.geojson` so it does not require the use of `stops.txt`, nor `stop_times.arrival_time` & `stop_times.departure_time`.

 | Files included                   | Fields included   |
 |----------------------------------|-------------------|